Justice

 Trial

-A trial gives the prosecution and the defence an equal opportunity to present their evidence.
-The judge decides whether the evidence proves beyond a reasonable doubt that the accused is guilty of any or all of the charges.
-A basic principle of Canada's justice system is that the accused is innocent until proven guilty.
+A trial gives the Crown and the accused an equal opportunity to present their evidence.
+An accused doesn’t have to prove they are innocent – a basic principle of Canada's justice system is that the accused is innocent until proven guilty by the Crown.

-The trial begins with the prosecutor presenting the evidence against the accused.
+The trial begins with the Crown presenting the evidence against the accused.
 This is done by calling witnesses and introducing materials as evidence to support the charges.
-Each witness called for the Crown is asked questions by the Crown attorney.
-This is called direct examination or examination-in-chief.
-The defence is then given an opportunity to question the prosecutor's witness and present evidence favouring the accused.
-It is called cross-examination.
+Sometimes, it’s necessary for the judge to determine if certain evidence can be introduced.
+Each witness called for the Crown is asked questions by the Crown attorney (“direct examination”).
+The accused is then given an opportunity to question the Crown's witness (“cross-examination”).

-After cross-examination, the prosecutor may question the witness again.
-This is done if the witness's evidence needs to be clarified or if a new issue has been raised by the prosecutor and could not have known about before the trial.
+After cross-examination, the Crown may question the witness again.
+This is done if the witness's evidence needs to be clarified or if a new issue has been raised by the Crown and could not have known about before the trial.
 This is called redirect examination.
-During redirect examination, the prosecutor may only question the witness about matters brought up by the defence during cross-examination.

-Once the Crown has presented all its evidence, the defence presents its case.
-The defence may not present any evidence at all.
-If the defence chooses to present evidence, witnesses are called.
-The Crown can cross-examine the defence witnesses and the defence may redirect after the prosecutor's cross-examination based on the evidence.
+Once the Crown has presented all its evidence and closed its case, the accused is called upon to decide whether to call any evidence.
+If the accused chooses to present evidence, witnesses are called, including, potentially, the accused person themself.
+The Crown can cross-examine the accused’s witnesses and the accused may redirect after the Crown's cross-examination.

-After all witnesses for both sides have given their evidence, the prosecutor and defence counsel may sum up their case.
+After all witnesses for both sides have given their evidence, the Crown and the accused may sum up their case (“closing argument”).
 Each side gives reasons why the accused should or should not be convicted.
-The court then decides to convict or acquit the accused.
+For each charge, the judge decides whether the Crown has proved its case beyond a reasonable doubt.
+A conviction is only possible for charges where the Crown has done so.
+Otherwise, the accused is entitled to an acquittal.

 The verdict

-Once the judge or jury has considered all the evidence, three results are possible: guilty, not guilty or, in the case of a jury trial, a hung jury.
+Once the judge or jury has considered all the evidence and relevant law, three results are possible: guilty, not guilty or, in the case of a jury trial, a hung jury.
 A hung jury means the jury was not able to reach a unanimous decision and jury members do not believe one can be reached.
-In this case, a judge may order a new trial with a new jury or without a jury.
+There is no such thing in Canadian law as a verdict of "innocent."

-If the judge or jury find the accused not guilty, the accused is free to go and cannot be tried again on the same charge, unless the Crown attorney appeals and the appeal court orders a new trial.
-If the accused is found guilty, the judge may sentence the accused immediately or set a later date for sentencing.
+If the judge or jury find the accused not guilty and has no other charges pending, they are free to go.
+They cannot be tried again on the same charges unless the Crown Attorney appeals and the appeal court orders a new trial.
+If the accused is found guilty of some or all charges, the judge may sentence the accused immediately or set a later date for sentencing.

 Sentencing